https://doi.org/10.17113/ftb.62.02.24.8424 | Supplement |

 Keywords:

-fungal extract; heat-assisted water extraction; cold water extraction; protein/carbohydrate/phenolic compositions; cytotoxicity
+fungal extract; heat-assisted water extraction; cold water extraction; protein, carbohydrate and phenolic compositions; cytotoxicity

 Summary:

 Research background.
-Preparation of medicinal fungi for experimental purposes usually involves extraction and determination of both the quality and quantity of bioactive compounds prior to biological experimentation.
-Water, a common polar solvent, is typically used in traditional preparations for consumption.
-The application of high temperatures during water extraction can potentially impact the chemical composition and functional outcomes of the extracts.
-Hence, this study aims to compare the compositional differences between heat-assisted (HAWE) and cold water (CWE) extracts of six selected fungi species (Lignosus rhinocerus, Ophiocordyceps sinensis, Inonotus obliquus, Antrodia camphorata, Phellinus linteus, Monascus purpureus) and their cytotoxicity against human lung and breast cancer cells.
+Preparation of medicinal fungi for experimental purposes usually involves the extraction and determination of the quality and quantity of bioactive compounds prior to the biological experiment.
+Water, a common polar solvent, is usually used for traditional preparations for consumption.
+The application of high temperatures during water extraction can affect the chemical composition and functional properties of the extracts.
+Therefore, the aim of this study is to compare the differences in composition between extracts obtained with heat-assisted and cold water extractions of six selected species of fungi (Lignosus rhinocerus, Ophiocordyceps sinensis, Inonotus obliquus, Antrodia camphorata, Phellinus linteus and Monascus purpureus) and their cytotoxicity against human lung and breast cancer cells.

 Experimental approach.
-CWE and HAWE of six fungi species were analysed to determine their protein, carbohydrate, and phenolic compositions.
-Their cytotoxicities were examined against lung (A549) and breast (MCF-7; MDA-MB-231) cancer cell lines.
+The extracts obtained with heat-assisted and cold water extraction of six species of fungi were analysed to determine their protein, carbohydrate and phenolic contents.
+Their cytotoxicity was tested against lung (A549) and breast (MCF-7 and MDA-MB-231) cancer cell lines.
 The most potent extract was further separated into its protein and non-protein fractions to determine their respective cytotoxicity.

 Results and conclusions.
-The cytotoxicity varied between CWEs and HAWEs for the different fungi extracts.
-Comparing CWEs and HAWEs, CWEs provided a significantly higher yield of protein (except M. purpureus) and phenolic (except A. camphorata) compounds, while HAWE of I. obliquus and M. purpureus have significantly higher carbohydrates content.
-Notably, I. obliquus-CWE exhibited cytotoxicity (IC50=(700.95±34.67) µg/mL) that was one of the most potent of the tested extracts against A549 cells.
-I. obliquus-CWE was selected for further evaluations.
-Our results showed that CWEs generally have higher cytotoxicities against selected human cancer cell lines, with the exception of O. sinensis and A. camphorata extracts.
+The cytotoxicity of the different extracts obtained with heat-assisted and cold water extraction varied.
+Comparing the two extractions, the cold water extraction resulted in a significantly higher yield of proteins (except M. purpureus) and phenolic compounds (except A. camphorata), while the extracts of I. obliquus and M. purpureus obtained with heat-assisted extraction had a significantly higher carbohydrate mass fraction.
+Notably, the cold water extract of I. obliquus showed cytotoxicity (IC50=(701±35) μg/mL), which was one of the highest of the extracts tested against A549 cells.
+The cold water extract of I. obliquus was selected for further studies.
+Our results showed that cold water extracts generally have higher cytotoxicity against selected human cancer cell lines, with the exception of O. sinensis and A. camphorata extracts.

 Novelty and scientific contribution.
-This study reported the advantage of fungi CWE over HAWE in terms of cytotoxicity towards human cancer cell lines, highlighting the role of extraction conditions, particularly heat, in influencing chemical composition and cytotoxic effects.
+This study reports the advantage of cold water extracts of fungi over those obtained with heat-assisted extraction in terms of cytotoxicity against human cancer cell lines and emphasises the role of extraction conditions, particularly heat, in influencing chemical composition and cytotoxic effects.

 §These authors contributed equally to this work.